entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Schneider, J. W., & Zajíc, J. (1994).
 Xenacanth sharks and their palaeoecology in the Bohemian Massif.
 In: [exact publication details depending on original source].

+Calábková, G., Březina, J., & Nádaskay, R. (2026).
+A highly diverse Pennsylvanian tetrapod ichnoassemblage from the Semily Formation (Krkonoše Piedmont Basin, Czechia). *PeerJ*, 14, e20437. https://doi.org/10.7717/peerj.20437

+Frič, A. (1912).
+Studien im Gebiete der Permformation Böhmens. *Archiv für die naturwissenschaftliche Landesdurchforschung von Böhmen*, 15(2), 1–52.

+Opluštil, S., Šimůnek, Z., Zajíc, J., & Mencl, V. (2013).
+Climatic cycles in the Late Paleozoic continental sediments of the Bohemian Massif (Czech Republic). *International Journal of Coal Geology*, 119, 133–151.

+Štamberg, S. (2001).
+Fin spine of a ctenacanthoid shark (Elasmobranchii, Ctenacanthoidea) from the Upper Stephanian of the Krkonoše Piedmont Basin (Bohemia). *Bulletin of the Czech Geological Survey*, 76(2), 141–148.

+Štamberg, S. (2016).
+Fossil fauna and flora of a re-discovered locality in the Late Carboniferous Ploužnice Horizon of the Krkonoše Piedmont Basin, Bohemian Massif. *Fossil Imprint*, 72(3–4), 215–224.

+Zajíc, J. (2007).
+The Carboniferous–Permian boundary and the fish faunas of the Bohemian Massif.
+In T. E. Wong (Ed.), *Proceedings of the XVth International Congress on Carboniferous and Permian Stratigraphy* (pp. 379–386).
+Royal Netherlands Academy of Arts and Sciences.